w5kwong/williamkwong.com/README.md

-# Work-WilliamKwong
+# Personal Website

-Website code for williamkwong.me and williamkwong.com
+Source code for williamkwong.me and williamkwong.com

-Build using React.js and Bootstrap
+Built using React.js and Bootstrap

 Hosting on Firebase